9 Ways to Get Free Clothing

 Cahsback programs, online surveys, entering competitions, using reward points from wherever you shop etc.

-I share 5 ways to get free gift cards plus tips to get discounted gift cards in this article.
+We share 5 ways to get free gift cards plus tips to get discounted gift cards in this article.

 3. Hand Me Downs

-I grew up getting my sisters and cousins hand me downs.
+We grew up getting hand me downs.

 As adults, we have continued this with each other and our kids because we change sizes and have kids after each other.